General privacy notice

 - you have given us permission to use your protected personal information

 There may be circumstances where we will only use your personal information and or sensitive personal information where you agree to us doing so.
-If you have been asked and agreed that we can use your personal information, you can change your mind at any time in the same way you first gave us your permission – this could be by phone, online form, letter and so on.
+If you have been asked and agreed that we can use your personal information, you can change your mind and notify us at any time in the same way you first gave us your permission – this could be by phone, online form, letter and so on.
 You can also contact our Data Protection Officer.

 Sharing your personal information